tdg5/reqless-core/README.md

 	B: 2
 	C: 3

-In an ordered verion, the order in which the queues are specified has significance in the order in which jobs are popped.
+In an ordered version, the order in which the queues are specified has significance in the order in which jobs are popped.
 For example, if our queued were ordered `C, B, A` in the worker, we'd pop jobs off: